Chapter 4. Some of the People

 Most drill crews, on land rigs or on floating drilling vessels, have a similar structure of jobs and job titles.
 The pyramid begins at the bottom with the roustabout, some of whom get promoted to roughneck, then derrickman, asst. driller, driller, toolpusher and superintendent.
 The titles vary a little and there are numbers of support specialists like electronics technicians, subsea engineers, welders, etc. On the Challenger and Resolution we added another vital specialty, the Core Techs.
 Two on each expedition; these clever guys had to maintain and operate the vast array of specialized coring tools that interfaced with the main drilling apparatus.
 Those tools are unique to scientific drilling and the majority of that equipment was invented, fabricated and fielded by the engineering staffs of DSDP and ODP.
 The picture at the left shows one of them, Tim M., from I can’t remember which small town in Texas.That is me with the headband, Tim in the hard hat.
 Tim had charm, good looks, and a quiet intelligence and sense of humor that snuck up on just about everybody.
 His opposite number, Bill L., was big, strong, experienced and assertive.
 He hailed from some small town in North Dakota where he claimed it got so cold because there were only two barbed wire fences between there and the North Pole.
 Bill had an interesting Navy career at one time, listening in on Russian radio broadcasts from a base in Turkey.
 On the opposing crew you would find at one time Pepe, a charming Spaniard who was actually the mayor of his village, when he wasn’t at sea.

-Tim and me (with headband) --- must have
+Tim and me (with headband) --- must have been on a nice-weather expedition |

 My favorite skipper was Capt.
 Edwin Oonk., from the Netherlands.
 Back to the movie casting analogy, if you called central casting and asked for a commanding ship’s captain type, Capt.
 Ed would be the first they’d send.
 He was stern, competent and absolutely charming if you caught him off duty, but a real commander when he was on the bridge.
 My first encounter with Capt.
 Ed was when I went to Pascagoula, MS, for my first look at the SEDCO/BP 471 drillship, at that time being converted into what would soon become the JOIDES Resolution scientific drillship.